QuantEcon/lecture-source-py/source/rst/samuelson.rst

 -  :math:`\{\epsilon_{t}\}` is an IID sequence standard normal random variables

 -  :math:`\sigma \geq 0` is a "volatility"
-   parameter --- setting :math:`\sigma = 0` recovers the nonstochastic case
+   parameter --- setting :math:`\sigma = 0` recovers the non-stochastic case
    that we'll start with

 The model combines the consumption function